 It has been for decades, and unfortunately, it probably will be for some time to come.
 If you choose to travel to Afghanistan, you choose to put yourself at risk.

 That’s not to say that you shouldn’t go—just be aware of what you’re getting into.
 Afghanistan is not just a place to cross off your bucket list.
 It’s not the next step after your month of backpacking in Bali.
 It’s not a good place to take your first solo trip, regardless of gender.

 We recommend that only experienced travelers head to Afghanistan, and even then, be careful.

 As of early 2019, the Taliban, US, and the Afghan government are holding a series of peace talks to establish long-lasting peace in the region.
 Many of our Afghan friends are hopeful, but the Taliban often uses violence to improve its bargaining position.
 If you plan to travel to Afghanistan, make sure to inform yourself of the current situation.

 “Safety” is relative in Afghanistan.
 Everything can change at the drop of a hat.

-While we were there, Kunduz was captured by Taliban… then recaptured by the government, all in the span of a few days.
+While we were there in 2016, Kunduz was captured by the Taliban… then recaptured by the government, all in the span of a few days.
 Be sure to research the current state of things when planning your trip—see the Safety section for more details.

 The only officially “safe” place in Afghanistan is the Wakhan Corridor in the Pamirs, and even then, Taliban control is moving in that direction.